thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 The proposal requires the following to be resolved before it be fully implemented:

-- Content strategy working group
+- Content strategy working group decisions that impact website content
-- Resolution of website license conversations
+- Resolution of website license conversations (RFC004)

 ## Proposal Details